-Out for the day on a Golden Circle tour, the conditions were perfect for my favourite kind of Geyser shot.
+We were out for the day on a Golden Circle tour.
+The air was cold and clean and Winter light was Golden, the conditions were perfect for my favourite kind of Geyser shot.

 Shortly after sunrise, we made our first photo stop at Geysir where we were able to witness several eruptions of the Famous Geysir’s little brother, Strókkur.
 There are many ways to photograph Strókkur, but my favourite is to get a low sun behind the eruption and if you get the exposure right, you can have the sunlight shining right through the water jet.
 The easy part is positioning your camera with the sun directly behind the caldera.
 Make a note of wind direction because sometimes it can blow off course, and remember to adjust you position slightly as the sun moves across the sky.